 Overview

-To an uninformed person, this may even seem like a sign of legitimacy, which is what scammers rely on.
+Excessive use of legitimizing language — ‘official’, ‘update’, trademark symbols — is a documented signal among unverified platforms.
 They will namedrop, use fake or inappropriate certificates, and employ any other means of attaining rapport with interested parties.

 Another unheard-of practice in legitimate businesses is using many logos.
 That goes entirely counter to the logic of using a logo.
 A logo is supposed to be a recognizable image that immediately connects with your brand.